Hyperspherical embedding for novel class classification

-In table \ref{tab:NSLvsSLPlantnet} we presented the model accuracy for the four different models that will be used in the plantnet analysis.
+In table \ref{tab:NSLvsSLPlantnet} we present the model accuracy for the four different models that will be used in the plantnet analysis.
 All models were optimized by receiving the same amount of samples per epoch as well as number of epochs.
-We shown how in the base configuration while our network mostly remained in the NULL hypothesis using softmax loss it could actually decrease its loss using NSL.
+These set of models will then be used to evaluate both the disjoint and joint scenarios in the further sections.